 Note: it is normal to feel upset straight after a traumatic event.
 But for many people the distress gradually eases.
 If you have PTSD the distressing feelings and symptoms persist.
 In some cases the symptoms last just a few months and then ease or go.
 However, in some cases the symptoms persist long-term.

 Having a mental health disorder before the trauma seems to increase your chance of developing PTSD.
 But also, having PTSD seems to increase your risk of developing other mental health disorders.

-You may need no treatment if your symptoms are mild, particularly if the trauma happened less than a month previously.
-However, if your symptoms are prolonged and moderate or severe, treatment can help you to adjust.
+You may need no treatment for PTSD if your symptoms are mild, particularly if the trauma happened less than a month previously.
+However, if your symptoms are prolonged and moderate or severe, treatment from a mental health professional can help you to adjust.
 If you have severe symptoms 2-4 weeks after the incident, you are likely to need treatment.